comet400/InBoxes/README.md

 InBoxes is a fun and innovative programming language designed to encapsulate all variables, logic, and operations inside a box.
 It’s simple, unique, and a great way to learn about language design while having fun! 🎉

-I made this after another student tried to literally write code down in english! so I gave the limited time of 5 days to myself in order to program the
+I made this after another student tried to literally write code down in english! so I gave the limited time of 5 days to myself in order to program the...

 # InBoxes!!